albanleandri/hugo-casse-pere/README.md

 * Removed the "archive" content type
 * Decoupled the word count and the read time, so I can show only read time in articles
 * Fixed some screen width responsivity issues arout the 900px breakpoint
+* Removed Matomo, as Google Analytics is free, and suited me

 ## Theme Demo